 Renewing Permanent Residency – 155 & 157 Resident Return Visas

 Is your Australian permanent residency visa about to expire?
 Or has it expired already?
 Do you need to apply for a visa in order to travel overseas and return to Australia?
-You may be able to apply for a Subclass 155 Resident Return visa.
+You may be able to apply for a Subclass 155 Resident Return visa (link to online 155 visa application form).

 International travel with permanent residency visas

 Generally speaking, once you are granted an Australian permanent residency visa, this visa will allow you to travel in and out of Australia for a period of 5 years from the date of grant.
 This is referred to as your ‘international travel facility’.
 This does not mean that you are only allowed to lawfully remain in Australia for 5 years.
-As a permanent resident, you are allowed to lawfully remain in Australia indefinitely.
+As a permanent resident, you are allowed to lawfully remain in Australia indefinitely As a permanent resident, you are allowed to lawfully remain in Australia indefinitely as a permanent resident as long as you arrive in Australia before your current permanent residency visa expires.

 However, the travel facility on your permanent residency visa does expire after 5 years from when you are granted permanent residency.
 If you want to travel overseas after your travel facility has expired, then you will need obtain a Subclass 155 Resident Return Visa (“RRV”) (assuming that you have not obtained Australian citizenship in the meantime).

 Depending on your situation, if you are granted a RRV, it will either be valid for 5 years or 1 year (although there is also a Subclass 157 Resident Return Visa which is valid for 3 months – see explanation below).